Julio César Grassi: Early life and priesthood

 Julio César Grassi was born on 14 August 1956 in Lomas de Zamora, Buenos Aires.
 Grassi went on to study philosophy and religious studies and was ordained as a priest in October 1987.
 Grassi became a well-known priest on Argentine television, regularly appearing on different shows and promoting charitable works.
-He eventually won a national television award for his works at a radio station in the 1990s.
+He eventually won a national television award for his work at a radio station in the 1990s.

 In December 1993, Grassi founded a foundation for children in need which assisted over 6,000 boys and girls in twenty-one cities across the country, providing them with food, clothing, education, homes and religious studies.
 Over time, the foundation received large quantities of donations and began to host children under judicial processes.

 Accusations

 In 1991, an acquaintance of Grassi filed a report at a Court of Minors, saying that Grassi sexually abused and molested children.
 The case was later dismissed and archived.
 In 2000, a prosecutor opened another case against Grassi on the basis of anonymous letters that he had received, alleging that Grassi sexually abused and molested many children during his time at the foundation.
 Again, the case was archived.

-In July 2001, irregularities about his management of the foundation arose and he was evicted from his position by bishop Justo Oscar Laguna who placed him as religious counselor.
+In July 2001, irregularities about his management of the foundation arose, and he was evicted from his position by bishop Justo Oscar Laguna, who placed him as religious counsellor.

 In October 2002, a news station conducted an extensive journalistic investigation and presented alleged proof that Grassi had maintained a sexual encounter with a 15-year-old boy against the boy's will.
 In response, Grassi disappeared and was declared a fugitive.
-After few days, Grassi presented himself at a television station and was arrested and placed under house arrest.
+After a few days, Grassi presented himself at a television station and was arrested and placed under house arrest.

 In June 2006, as the first case advanced, a 17-year-old boy presented himself and said that Grassi had sexually abused him repeatedly between 1998 and 2003.
-Five other minors between the ages of 11 and 17 were allegedly abused by Grassi during this time, according to the two minors who already had reported him to the police.
+Five other minors between the ages of 11 and 17 were allegedly abused by Grassi during this time, according to the two minors who had already reported him to the police.